 Not writing content that your readers will take the time to read and appreciate is one of the blogging mistakes that you need to avoid.
 Thus, with that in mind, you should understand why it is extremely important to take the time to write the best blog post you possibly can.

 However, most people have this misguided perception of writers.
 They do not know or believe how much work it takes to write a blog post that is engaging.
 It can take days, and sometimes even weeks to come up with topics for writing articles, depending on the niche.
 The process involves planning, execution, selecting a blog writing format, writing and editing, and at times it can also mean re-writing content.
-This is a lot of work which can at times be discouraging, but if you persevere and keep going you will have great content your readers will love.
+This is a lot of work that can at times be discouraging, but if you persevere and keep going you will have great content your readers will love.

 Thus, to help you be the best you can be, we have compiled a list of 17 tips on how to write a really good blog post.